 When you shop at Raw Paws Pet Food, your raw food will arrive at your doorstep frozen.
-Sometimes, during the warmer months - product may thaw slightly.
-In any instance, upon delivery it's important to transfer the food to your freezer as quickly as possible to maintain freshness.
+Upon delivery, it's important to transfer the food to your freezer as quickly as possible to maintain freshness.
 Try to avoid leaving out for longer than five hours.
 Throughout preparation and serving, make sure to follow proper safe-handling techniques to help ensure a successful and long-term raw feeding schedule for you and your pet.

 In accordance with AAFCO standards, we recommend thawing frozen food in the refrigerator.
 It will take a minimum of 48 hours to completely thaw in the fridge.
 To ensure optimum freshness and prevent spoilage, only thaw three days worth of raw food at a time.
 See our Serving Size Calculator to determine how much food to feed your pet!